Instructor Resources

 Experienced instructor?
 Use this as a quick reference for materials and flipped classroom approach.

-- 📚 This page: Understand your curriculum materials and flipped classroom
+- This page - Understand your curriculum materials and flipped classroom basics

 Common Misconception: People often confuse workplace simulation with flipped classroom.
 They are different concepts that work together.